Yifferpi/reverse-ssh-tunnel/README.md

 Yes, the rendezvous server can be behind a NAT.
 In that case, a Port Forwarding rule has to be set up for the RPi to reach the rendezvous server.
 Configuring a dynamic DNS service is also recommended.

+## Ethics and Responsibility Disclaimer

+This tool is for **authorized** remote access only.
+Please make sure you have explicit permission before setting up this device in any network.

+We don’t take responsibility for any misuse.
+Don’t be that person—use this tool responsibly and ethically.

+---